The Deligne-Riemann-Roch isomorphism: Consequences

 The composition of the right vertical arrows in \eqref{eq:big-diag-Ducrot} is obtained as in Definition \ref{def:compositionofmorphisms}, and involves the DRR isomorphism for the closed immersion $D\to X$.
 It is given by Construction/Definition \ref{construction-definition-RRsec} applied to $F(D)$.
 The latter is based on the projection formula and the isomorphisms (cf. \textsection\ref{subsubsec:RRimmersionD})

-To conclude, it suffices to show that if we multiply \eqref{eq:DRRi-Ducrot-1} by $\chfrak(F(D))$, then all the terms become trivial by the same procedure as in \eqref{eq:RR-distribution-trivial-for-degree-reasons}, and that the so produced trivializations correspond to each other via the isomorphism.
+To conclude, it suffices to show that if we multiply \eqref{eq:DRRi-Ducrot-1} by $\chfrak(F(D))$, then all the terms become trivial by the same procedure as in \eqref{eq:RR-distribution-trivial-for-degree-reasons}, and that the trivializations thus produced correspond to each other via the isomorphism.

 After applying the multiplicativity of $\chfrak$ to $F(D)$, the isomorphism $[\chfrak(\Ocal_{X})]_{X/S}\simeq 1$ and the rank triviality, we see that the middle term in \eqref{eq:DRRi-Ducrot-1} is isomorphic to some $[P]_{X/S}$, where $P$ has degree $\geq n+2$, and hence it is trivial.
 By the same token, the rightmost term in \eqref{eq:DRRi-Ducrot-1} multiplied with $\chfrak(F(D))$ is isomorphic to some $[Q]_{D/S}$, where $Q$ has degree $\geq n+1$, and hence it is trivial too.
 Finally, the operations performed in obtaining these trivializations commute with the restriction isomorphism, from which we can infer that the trivializations correspond to each other.
 This completes the proof. \end{proof}